markiz/schema_enumerator/README.md

 # SchemaEnumerator

 Simple schema enumerator and table differ.
+Also generates migrations for your tables from the diffs.

 ## Dependencies